jfree/orson-charts/README.md

 - multiple chart types: pie charts, bar charts (regular and stacked), line charts, area charts, scatter charts and surface plots;
 - a mouse-enabled chart viewer provides 360 degree rotation and zooming for precise end-user view control;
 - flexible data sources;
+- regular and logarithmic axis scales;
 - auto-adaptive axis labeling;
+- value and range marker annotations
 - support for PDF, SVG and PNG export of charts for reporting;
 - a clean and well-documented API with a high degree of chart configurability.